MurtadaAhmed/YPH-YourPhotoHost/README.md

 python manage.py runserver
 ```

 YourPhotoHost should now be accessible at `http://localhost:8000/`.

+**Important:** make sure to change the database and the email server settings in settings.py

 ## Usage
 1. Navigate to the application URL and sign up for a new account or log in if you already have one.